DataDx/MeasuresCatalog/README.md

 Income, especially when of a company or organization and of a substantial nature
 #### Total RVU
 #### Total RVU per Patient
+RVUs are factors used to determine physician fees for services provided to people insured by Medicare B
 #### Total Visit Charges
 #### Total Visit Net Collections
 #### Total Visit Work RVU